superfly/docs/blueprints/resilient-apps-multiple-machines.html.md

 Fly Machines are fast-launching VMs; they're the compute of the Fly.io platform.
 Every Machine runs on a single physical host.
 If that host fails, the Machine becomes unavailable; it does not automatically get rescheduled on another host.

 To make your app resilient to single-host failure, create at least two Machines per app or process.
-The Fly Proxy autostart/autostop feature and standby Machines are built-in platform features that you can use to start extra Machines only when needed.
+Fly Proxy autostop/autostart and standby Machines are built-in platform features that you can use to start extra Machines only when needed.

 ## Multiple Machines for apps with services